WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

-You can then treat both the base data and the mapping as a graph, and pass those to `map`, to turn a list of people into a list of greetings:
+You can then treat both the base data and the mapping as graphs, and pass those to `map`, to turn a list of people into a list of greetings:

 ```bash
 $ eg "map(people.yaml, greetings.yaml)"